TwoRavens/raven-metadata-service/docs/source/preprocess_file_description.rst

 .. data:: cdfploty

-    TODO: Description of the variable.
-Defaults
-    Defaults to some thing or is calculated by ....
+    cdfploty describes the x-coordinates of the `cdf plot` drawn using the data of the given variable.
+Defaults Defaults to some thing or is calculated by ....

     .. code-block:: json